Skip to main content

 Related Topics: #OpenAI #GPT-5.1 #GPT-5 #API #prompting guide #completeness #consistency #verbosity parameter

-For groups upgrading from GPT‑5, the recommendation is to tune for completeness and consistency, reinforcing step‑by‑step reasoning in prompts so the model plans ahead and reflects on tool use.
-The advice is concrete, but the effectiveness of such prompting tweaks remains uncertain.
-Moreover, the shift to “none” mode may trade off the nuanced deliberation some applications rely on, a trade‑off the guide doesn’t quantify.
+For teams moving up from GPT-5, the recommendation leans toward tuning for completeness and consistency, basically embedding step-by-step reasoning in your prompts so the model plans ahead and thinks about tool use.
+The advice feels solid, but whether those prompting tweaks actually improve results is still up in the air.
+Also, switching to “none” mode could mean losing some of the nuanced deliberation certain applications depend on, and the guide doesn’t put a number on that trade-off.

 Common Questions Answered